EDIorg/EMLassemblyline/documentation/instructions.md

 1. **path** A path to your dataset working directory.
 2. **license** The license for your dataset ("CC0" or "CCBY").
-3. **data.files** A list of the data files of your dataset.
+3. **data.files** A list of the data tables of your dataset.
 File extension is not required.
+Do not include .zip directories here, they will be added in the `make_eml` step.

 ```
 # First load the EMLassemblyline package